Long story short…

-Not over-the-top glamour that is both unrealistic for the everyday woman but also impossible style to pull off and frustrating to try to attempt.
+Not over-the-top glamour that is both unrealistic for the everyday woman but is also impossible style to pull off and quite frustrating to try to attempt.

-And, not safe and dated armor that makes any woman look years older.
+And, not the safe and dated armor that makes any woman look years older.

 I practice what I preach in that fashion is like a really good recipe.
 But, without having the best ingredients that you can find, the dish may not be so tasty.

-Style is about the right mix and I can help you get inside to find what works for you.
+Style is about the right mix and I can help you discover finding what works for you.

 Yes, you can get your gorgeous on, if you let me help you.

-What most of you can glean from my fashion resume, is that I’ve done a HELLUVA a lot in this industry.
-My Business degree is in Marketing & that has guided my entrepreneurial, yet stylish, spirit.
+What most of you will glean from my fashion resume, is that I’ve done a HELLUVA a lot in this industry.
+My Business degree is in Marketing & that has guided my entrepreneurial, yet stylish spirit.

 I’ve styled a series of VOGUE Mexico covers with major jewels and unbelievable couture.
-I’ve made polyester sweats look chic for the Vanity Fair Corp (yes, making cheap clothes look amazing is REALLY fun).
-I styled a gazillion catalogs and ad campaigns for big names that are probably in your closet.
+I’ve made polyester sweats look chic for the Vanity Fair Corp (yes, making inexpensive and easy to find clothes look amazing is REALLY fun).
+I’ve styled a gazillion catalogs and ad campaigns for big names that are probably in your closet.

-I’ve even been featured as the on-camera style guru for my very own national Macy’s commercial.
-I worked for major brands, like Avon, where I realized that the secret of anti-aging for me is in a little jar called Anew that isn’t a high-priced miracle wonder.
+I’ve even starred as the on-camera style guru for my very own national Macy’s commercial.
+I’ve also worked for major brands, such as Avon, where I realized that the secret of anti-aging for me is in a little jar called Anew that isn’t a high-priced miracle wonder.